mephistolist/ksocket/README.md

 - Open an issue in the repository for any help or bugs.
 Make sure to mention Kernel version.

 ### Stream-lining
-If you wish to not have to load the ksocket module, or link its symbols in Makefiles you can statically ksocket when building a kernel from source.
+If you wish to not have to load the ksocket module, or link its symbols in Makefiles you can statically link ksocket when building a kernel from source.

 ### Contact
 For this version of kscoket you may reach out to cloneozone@gmail.com.